adakite1/dse/README.md

 ## Usage

 While this can be used as a Rustlang crate for those who are feeling adventurous, the intended way to use it is to use the binaries the crate generates.
-Pre-built binaries are available through [here](https://github.com/adakite1/dse/actions).

-But!
-If you wanna build it yourself, you can do that too:
+Build process:
 1. Install Rustlang
 2. `git clone https://github.com/adakite1/dse.git`
 3. `cd dse`